ontopic-vkg/webcomp-kg-archive/README.md

 ### License

-The code in this project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license.
+The code in this project is licensed under the Apache 2 license.
 See the [LICENSE.md](LICENSE.md) file for more information.